 In her day she was said to be more famous than Queen Victoria!
 Florence Nightingale was a pioneering nurse, writer and noted statistician.
 Meeting Miss Nightingale will help the children understand her motivation and achievements, and perhaps inspire them to be doctors and nurses for the future!
 Miss Nightingale will use objects to reveal stories from her life, and through role play, a Crimean hospital situation will be re-created where some children will be wounded soldiers, others nurses.
 Different types of wounds are treated and bandaged and the children will experience the problems faced in Scutari hospital.

 Bryant and May East End Matchgirl

 It's 1888 and the workers at Bryant and May are going on strike.
 Making matches is badly paid and dangerous, and the factory managers don't care.
 But if the strikers get sacked, they could starve.
 Meet matchgirl Mary Driscoll, and participate in her story.
 Experience her poor childhood in London's East End.
 Investigate the poisonous chemical used for making matches.
 Work hard in the factory production line, and feel the fear as the managers bully you.
 Speak out about your mistreatment, using actual quotes from the match workers.
 Walk out of the factory in protest, share resources and go on marches.
 Stand shoulder to shoulder as you face the managers with your requests.
 Will they finally agree?
 Will the strike succeed?
 With roleplay and object handling (not real matches!) to engage your children, this workshop puts the strike into context within industrial history.

 World War I soldier

-With 2014-2018 being the centenary of the first world war we are excited to present this brand new character.
 Our first world war soldier has just returned from the trenches and is full of colourful stories about his experiences in the ’Great War’.
-The children will be fascinated by the authentic artefacts he has to show them and he will put them through their paces with military drill!
+The children will be fascinated by the authentic artefacts he has to show them, and he will put them through their paces with military drill!